BanaanaaHammock/uReg/README.md

 **uReg** is a User Registration Plugin for [uMMORPG (v1.41) ](https://www.assetstore.unity3d.com/en/#!/content/51212) framework!

-A quick and easy solution for user registration and authentication using a flat file approach.
+A quick and easy solution for user registration and authentication using a Flat file database approach.

 ## How it works?